 The City of Greenwood hired a consultant from City Consultants & Research, LLC to help with the writing of this Action Plan and conduct the public input process, including the consultations.
-Many of the needs changed over the past year due to the COVID-19 pandemic.
 The City of Greenwood staff also contacted a number of stakeholders to solicit input on the changing needs in the community.
-Consultations were conducted in person, one-on-one or via phone conference over the last year as part of the development of the PY2020 Action Plan, PY2021 Action Plan and allocation of the CARES Act funding.
+Consultations were conducted in person, one-on-one or via phone conference over the last year as part of the development of the PY2022 Action Plan.

-Provide a concise summary of the jurisdiction's activities to enhance coordination between public and assisted housing providers and private and governmental health, mental health and service agencies (91.215(1))
+Provide a concise summary of the jurisdiction's activities to enhance coordination between public and assisted housing providers and private and governmental health, mental health and service agencies (91.215(l))

-Founded in 1961, the United Way of Johnson County funds 18 local agencies and over 77 programs.
-Together, the programs serve 37,000 people per year, 13,321 of whom live within the two zip codes (46142 and 46143) of Greenwood.
+Founded in 1961, the United Way of Johnson County funds 17 local agencies and eight (8) direct programs in the community.
 United Way agencies provide direct care when clients have nowhere else to turn, especially considering generational and situational poverty.
 Programs offered through the agencies include a variety of direct services to clients, including emergency or crisis intervention for: housing and utility assistance, food insecurities, minimal car repairs, medical and prescription assistance, mental health referrals and support, mentoring, and financial literacy.
 The United Way of Johnson County hosts a monthly Impact meeting among supportive services and housing providers.
 The City of Greenwood will strive to attend these monthly meetings to connect CDBG funding as a resource to these providers.